drinking-code/cherry-soda/README.md

 ### Essential built-in components

-Cherry-cola provides some built-in components that are essential to a document.
+Cherry-soda provides some built-in components that are essential to a document.

 #### `<Html>`